China hits out at latest US effort to block Beijing’s access to chip technology

 By Juliana Liu and Sean Lyngaas, CNN

-Hong Kong/Washington (CNN) — The Chinese government has slammed America’s introduction of a slew of export controls on US-made semiconductors that Washington fears Beijing could use to make the next generation of weapons and artificial intelligence (AI) systems.
+Hong Kong/Washington (CNN) — The Chinese government has slammed America’s introduction of fresh export controls on US-made semiconductors that Washington fears Beijing could use to make the next generation of weapons and artificial intelligence (AI) systems.

 The new measures, unveiled by the outgoing Biden administration, have raised the political temperature between the world’s top two economies ahead of the imminent inauguration of President-elect Donald Trump.
 Chinese leader Xi Jinping has made self-sufficiency a major pillar of his economic strategy to make China a tech superpower.